A man was charged with hate crimes for attacks on Muslims in New York City – KION546

 An hour after that attack, Durrni allegedly followed a 64-year-old man and a 56-year-old woman in Queens and made anti-Muslim slurs before punching the woman in the face and head several times, according to the NYPD.
 The woman had a fractured nose and cuts to her head and face and was taken to a local hospital for treatment, the NYPD said.

-And on July 25, Durrni allegedly bumped a 38-year-old woman wearing traditional Muslim clothing into the street and yelled anti-Muslim slurs.
+And on July 25, Durrni allegedly bumped a 38-year-old woman wearing clothes traditionally worn by Muslim women into the street and yelled anti-Muslim slurs.
 Durrni allegedly pulled out a knife when the woman tried to call 911 on her cell phone.

 If convicted, Durrni could be sentenced to up to eight years in prison.